-Not purely abstract yet fully intuitive, Jeanne Ricketts' poems, murals and paintings (1993-now) suggest a tartan of oceanic poiesis*, softly blurred and intertwined into a wild, almost Aboriginal to Asian calligraphic style.
+Not purely abstract yet fully intuitive, Jeanne Ricketts' poems, murals and paintings (1993-now) suggest a tartan of oceanic poiesis*, blurred and intertwined into a wild, almost Aboriginal to Asian calligraphic style.
 Her works cross-dissolve into layers of diluted inks, and have set into motion her ethereal trace. -

-Contemplation and osmosis with the waters she sailed into life, since her Day of conception in Crete, shaped the calligraphy of her own musical Wave, composing her symphony via themes beyond her own awareness..
+One of her great-Grandfathers, Frederick-William II, also known as musician and patron of the Arts, commissioned the Brandenburg Gate as a symbol of peace.- Contemplation and osmosis with the waters she sailed into life, since her Day of conception in Crete, shaped the calligraphy of her own musical Wave, composing her symphony via themes beyond her own awareness..

 “Never before has the family

 of humankind had a greater need for the power of Art to generate calming connections across world systems.
 Ricketts' visionary paintings link internal, emotional and cognitive systems with external cultural realities and explore new patterns for understanding nature

 Dr. Phillip Romero MD New York City, founder of the Smart Peace Prize, is a psychiatrist, art-expert and author of "Phantom Stress” co-written by Joe La Placa, Director of Cardi Gallery London.

 Dr. Romero interviewed scientists and other spiritual established artists such as Andy Warhol, and years later also Jeanne Ricketts at her chapel murals in Provence (France), in the pursuit of brain studies; building a theory on proving that art = survival and how its spirit can bring resilience and peace at all times.”